kaushikketala/jumboTail_Assignment/README.md

 # jumboTail_Assignment
 Search bar Architechture

-int the above assignment we here simulated with limited amount of data but his actually works with large amount of data neatly
+int the above assignment we here simulated with limited amount of data but his actually works with large amount of data neatly i mean by using the api's .

 my llm chat link : https://chatgpt.com/share/697cf0e2-a8a8-8010-82c4-7a784a6cb5dd
 -------------------------------------------------------------------------------------------------------------------